Deer Permits and Tags

 HELPFUL APPLICATION INFORMATION

-Hunter applies in one unit and selects one adjacent unit to also hunt, as well as the season choice (archery, muzzleloader, or firearm) at the time of application.
+Hunters apply in one Primary Unit and then selects ONE adjacent unit to also hunt, as well as the weapon choice (archery, muzzleloader, or firearm) at the time of application.
 Muzzleloader permit holders may hunt during early muzzleloader season and regular firearm season using muzzleloader equipment only.

 Applicant will be asked at the time of application to select the choice of permit delivery